cosmos/gaia/docs/modules/globalfee.md

 ### Bypass Fees Message Types

+Bypass messages are messages that are exempt from paying fees.
+The above global fee and min_as_prices fee checks do not apply to bypass message types under two conditions:
+- all transaction messages should be bypass message types.
+- the total gas of the messages should be less than or equal to `len(messages)*MaxBypassMinFeeMsgGasUsage` (Please note: the current `MaxBypassMinFeeMsgGasUsage` is set to 200,000).

-The above global fee and min_as_prices fee checks do not apply to bypass message types.
-Transactions of  bypass message types are free of fee charge.
-However, if the bypass type transactions still carry nonzero fees, the denom has to be a subset of denoms that global fees defined.
+However, if the bypass type transactions satisfy the above condition and still carry nonzero fees, the denom has to be a subset of denoms that global fees defined.

-A node can set up its own bypass message types by modify the configuration parameter `bypass-min-fee-msg-types` in `config/app.toml` file.
-Nodes using `app.toml` files initialized by gaiad version of v7.0.1 or earlier might not have `bypass-min-fee-msg-types`, users can insert it before the field `[telemetry]` in `app.toml`.
+Each node can configure its own desired `bypass-min-fee-msg-types` in `config/app.toml`.
+Node inited by Gaiad `v7.0.2` or later will get default bypass messages `["/ibc.core.channel.v1.MsgRecvPacket", "/ibc.core.channel.v1.MsgAcknowledgement","/ibc.applications.transfer.v1.MsgTransfer"]` in `app.toml`.
+Node with `bypass-min-fee-msg-types = []` or missing this field in `app.toml` will also use default bypass message types.
+Node inited by Gaiad `v7.0.1` or earlier might not have `bypass-min-fee-msg-types`, users can insert it before the field `[telemetry]` in `app.toml`.

-An example:
+An example of `bypass-min-fee-msg-types` in `app.toml`:

 ```shell